Ideal simplicial volume of manifolds with boundary: Hyperbolic manifolds with geodesic boundary

 \subsection{The marked volume form}

 Let $M$ be a compact hyperbolic manifold with geodesic boundary.
-Recall from the introduction that $\ell(M)$ denotes the smallest return length of $M$, let $(X,B)$ be the marked space associated to $M$, and let $(Y,D)\cong (\widetilde{X},\widetilde{B})$ be the marked space described in Subsection~\ref{geom:real}.
+Recall from the introduction that $\ell(M)$ denotes the smallest return length of $M$, i.e.~the length of the shortest path with both endpoints on $\partial M$ which intersects $\partial M$ orthogonally at each of its endpoints (equivalently, it is the smallest distance between distinct boundary components of the universal covering of $M$).
+Let $(X,B)$ be the marked space associated to $M$, and let $(Y,D)\cong (\widetilde{X},\widetilde{B})$ be the marked space described in Subsection~\ref{geom:real}.
 We are going to define a marked volume form on $M$ by assigning to every admissible simplex $\sigma$ the signed volume of a partially truncated simplex having the same vertices as a lift of $\sigma$.

 To this aim, let us first define the function

 as follows.
 Take an element $(y_0,\ldots,y_n)\in Y^{n+1}$.
 If the $y_i$ are all contained in a hyperplane of $P$ (e.g.~if $y_i=y_j$ for some $i\neq j$), then we simply set $\algvol(y_0,\ldots,y_n)=0$.
 Otherwise, it is easy to check that $\{y_0,\ldots,y_n\}$ is the set of vertices of a non-degenerate (partially) truncated simplex $\Delta^*\subseteq \widetilde{M}$, and we set